arXiv/arxiv-auth/docs/source/threats.rst

 7. **Code execution (e.g. SQL injection).** Attackers may attempt to cause arXiv software to execute code, such as SQL commands, resulting in corruption or exfiltration of sensitive data.
+8. **Brute force login attacks.** An attacker may attempt to gain access to another user's account by simply trying a large volume of username/password combinations.
+9. **Programmatic account creation.** It is important that a human user take overt and specific action to create an account for themselves.
+A malicious actor may attempt to generate accounts programmatically, which would undermine that policy.

 Prevention & design considerations